 The ability of symbols to convey information, culture, and identity has made them an invaluable part of our shared visual language.
 This is true not only in popular culture but also when it comes to nonprofits.

-We live in a world where people and nonprofits are recognized more for what they represent than who they are.
+We live in a world where people and nonprofits are recognized more for what they represent than for who they are.
 This makes symbols a powerful and effective way of communicating and important elements in brand identity.

-Think about this effect when you see a red octagon, or an X on a map.
+Think about this effect when you see a red octagon or an X on a map.
 These symbols speak to us on an almost primitive level.

 As people interact with a symbol, it becomes filled with meaning.

-It’s this recognition and how quickly they can communicate an idea or concept that makes them so powerful.
+This recognition and how quickly they can communicate an idea or concept that makes them so powerful.